Naida1710/baby_bites/README.md

 7. The login form must validate all required fields and display appropriate error messages for missing or incorrect input.
 8. Failed login attempts should show clear and user-friendly error messages without disclosing any sensitive or security-related information.
 9. A reminder message is displayed at the top of the page to indicate the user’s authentication status, showing whether they are currently logged in or logged out.
+10. If users are not logged in, they can freely browse all content on the website, but they cannot: comment on posts, like posts or create/submit new recipes.

 **Register an account**
 1. The user can register an account by providing a username, email, and password.